Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Cow, horse, pig, dog, guinea pig, duck, ferret, goat, sheep, rabbit, pig, turkey, goldfish, donkey, chicken

-These animals are likely unanimously considered to be domesticated animals, and for good reason.
+These animals are likely unanimously considered to be domesticated, and for good reason.
 And that’s leaving out domesticated rats, mice, llamas, camels, and much more.

-Wesely Warren, a genecist at Washington University, states:
+Wesely Warren, a geneticist at Washington University, states: